yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ### Client App processes the response

+*Client App* SHALL terminate the protocol flow if it obtains:

+* An error response.
-*Client App* SHALL terminate the protocol flow if an error response is obtained, or an HTTP 2xx response other than a *Routing Instructions Response*, or if it does not support a *Routing Instructions Response* it has obtained.
+* Or an HTTP 2xx response other than a *Routing Instructions Response*.
+* A *Routing Instructions Response*, in case *Client App*  does not support it.

 If a *Routing Instructions Response* was obtained and is supported, *Client App* interacts with end-user and provides their response to *Authorization Server*.